p0dalirius/p0dalirius/README.md

  - [DumpSMBShare](https://github.com/p0dalirius/DumpSMBShare): A script to dump files and folders remotely from a Windows SMB share.
  - [ExtractBitlockerKeys](https://github.com/p0dalirius/ExtractBitlockerKeys): A post-exploitation python script to automatically extract the bitlocker recovery keys from a domain.
  - [FindUncommonShares](https://github.com/p0dalirius/FindUncommonShares): A Python tool allowing to quickly find uncommon shares in vast Windows Domains.
+ - [GeoWordlists](https://github.com/p0dalirius/GeoWordlists): GeoWordlists is a tool to generate wordlists of passwords containing cities at a defined distance around the client city.
  - [ldap2json](https://github.com/p0dalirius/ldap2json): The ldap2json script allows you to extract the whole LDAP content of a Windows domain into a JSON file.
  - [ldapconsole](https://github.com/p0dalirius/ldapconsole): The ldapconsole script allows you to perform custom LDAP requests to a Windows domain.
  - [LDAPmonitor](https://github.com/p0dalirius/LDAPmonitor): Monitor creation, deletion and changes to LDAP objects live during your pentest or system administration!